Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Working with a negotiation team has the potential of outperforming solo negotiations significantly.
 That being said, doing team negotiations with poor preparation could cause horrible results.
 Make sure your team is well prepared by implementing the tips mentioned in this article, and you’ll be set up for the perfect deal.

 Want to know more about optimizing your team negotiation strategy?
 Enroll in our Negotiation Course For Procurement Professionals.
-It covers actionable negotiation strategies which have proven to lead to better deals.
+It covers actionable negotiation strategies that have proven to lead to better deals.